 Lights Festivals are also popular.
 There are festivals of lights, which set many Canadian cities aglow.
 Some of the most popular are:

 Christmas traditions are similar right across the country, but check local listings to keep up-to-date on city-specific light festivals, Santa Claus sightings, and Boxing Day sales.

 Be prepared for cold weather if visiting Canada over Christmas; however, the climate does vary from west to east coast, with Vancouver and British Columbia as a whole being much milder and wetter.

 Weather in popular southern Ontario and Quebec destinations, such as Toronto and Montreal is much harsher and snowfall can be dramatic.
 Educate yourself on how to dress and precautions to take, such as helpful tips for driving in Canadian winter conditions.

 Christmas in Canadian Cities

 Although it's cold, Toronto at Christmas is bustling and festive.
-Light shows, the Toronto Santa Claus Parade, and the Bay Christmas Windows are just some of the holiday activities in Toronto.
+Light shows, the Toronto Santa Claus Parade, and elaborately decorated department store windows in the downtown core are just some of the holiday activities in Toronto.